 - Major programs of study in the Herbert W. Boyer School of Natural Sciences, Mathematics and Computing focused on the environment -- Environmental Science and Environmental Chemistry as well as an interdisciplinary minor in Environmental Studies.
 Numerous environmental courses in the other three schools include Environmental Law and Policy, Environmental Sociology, Green Writing: Literature and the Environment, Science and the Environment for Early and Special Learners, Society and the Environment: The American Experience and Environmental Ethics.
 The College also has a program of study to award Pennsylvania Department of Education teaching certification for Environmental Science grades K-12.

 - Construction and operation of the Winnie Palmer Nature Reserve, a collaborative project between Saint Vincent College and charitable corporation WPNR Inc. WPNR is a 50-acre reserve that provides a beautiful natural recreation area with two miles of trails, native plantings, an environmental learning barn and programs, and multimodal transportation including foot and bike trails

 As well as newer projects:

-- Due to the cost-competitiveness of natural gas versus coal, Saint Vincent has converted its boiler, which has the capacity to run on three different fuels, from coal to natural gas, which will be used for a second season this coming winter.
+- Due to the cost-competitiveness of natural gas versus coal, Saint Vincent has converted its boiler, which has the capacity to run on three different fuels, from coal to natural gas, which will be used for a third season this coming winter.